johnathanachen/Tweet_Generator/README.md

 ## Q&A

 <b>What are the key features of the application?
-Are these clearly separated into their own files, classes, and/or modules?<b>
+Are these clearly separated into their own files, classes, and/or modules?</b>
 This application has the ability to generate random strings of words from a collection of speech transcripts scarped from the web by implmenting the Markov chain method.

 ### Understanding File Functions and Variable Names